 The Office of Postdoctoral Affairs and the Postdoctoral Society collaborate to subsidize postdoc attendance at scientific conferences through triannual travel awards.
 These awards increase the visibility of and engagement within the OHSU postdoctoral community, OHSU-wide community, and the larger national and international scientific community.

-The Postdoctoral Society and the Office of Postdoctoral Affairs organize social events that offer postdoctoral scholars the chance to interact, network, and exchange ideas with one another.
+The Postdoctoral Society and the Office of Postdoctoral Affairs organize social events every other month that offer postdoctoral scholars the chance to interact, network, and exchange ideas with one another.
 These events offer important opportunities to collaborate across departments and to build a network of contacts outside of the lab.
 Please check the Postdoctoral Team group for more information.

 OHSU’s Funding Portal maintains databases of diverse funding opportunities from the federal government, private foundations, and corporate and industry organizations.
 This is a great starting place to explore a variety of funding opportunities that may be available to you as a Postdoctoral Scholar.
+It is updated every Thursday.

 The Office of Proposal and Award Management (OPAM) supports the OHSU research community by providing pre-award and post-award administration of sponsored proposals and awards.
 OPAM provides the required institutional approval authority for all non-industry proposals and awards.
 This office can help you interpret federal regulations and award terms and conditions, understand compliance issues, and review proposals for completeness, accuracy, and conformance with sponsor guidelines.